SonOfJ/MKS21X-FinalProject/README.md

 Jason: Finalized the boundaries.
 Added code to test argument inputs.
 Changed names of some of the classes, finished up with launcher class, and started work on maps.
 1/13/19
 Jason & Eliza: Finalized map and print function.
 Created working walls as well.
+1/14/19
+Jason & Eliza: Enlightened by Mr. K regarding the arts of resizing the terminal and adjusting map size.
+Received recommendation to move maps into text files.